christophergandrud/christophergandrud-personal-site/content/post/2020-05-02-management-and-the-elements-of-surprise.en.md

   - managing
 ---

-# 🏗 Basic idea
+**🚧 Under construction.
+A stub for a post**

+## Intro

 A research team, a department, a company is at some fundamental level just:

 > a bunch of people talking to each other

 Hopefully, when people talk to each other, they convey the meaning they intended to the people they are talking to.
 This can be a very hard thing to do in practice.
-You probably have many experiences where what you say was misunderstood.
+We all have many experiences being misunderstood.

+If a company is "a bunch of people talking to each other", the role of a manager is in part to help people successfully talk to each other.
+Given the fundamental problem of miscommunication, this is a challenging career.
+It is also one of the main reasons I find it to be a satisfying career.

+Vera Tobin's (2018) book "Elements of Surprise: Our Mental Limits and the Satisfactions of Plot" helped me both understand better why my work is challenging and why this can also be very satisfying.

+...[TO COMPLETE]

+## 📚 Books

+> Tobin, Vera.
+(2018) "Elements of Surprise: Our Mental Limits and the Satisfactions of Plot".
+Cambridge, MA: Harvard University Press.